petercsauer/ros_controller/README.md

 - Can switch between mouse control and velocity control modes by holding down the joystick button for 2 seconds.
 - Video Demo: https://drive.google.com/file/d/1apWOIeSkuBDc_xTBUmET32rqAUC1X6jY/view?usp=sharing

+##### Joystick Control Mode
+- In this mode, the left joystick controls the menu selection options in the interface
+- This can be used to press the menu buttons in the application and run services or remote options.
+- Can switch between joystick control and velocity control modes by holding down the joystick button for 2 seconds.

 ##### Velocity Control Mode
 - In this mode, the left joystick sends cmd_vel commands to any connected robot
 - This can be useful to drive around a diff drive style of robot.